Omr-Korkmaz/frontend-qa-github/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# GitHub Insights Dashboard

+## 1. Introduction
+The GitHub Insights Dashboard is a web application designed to fetch and display data from GitHub's public API.
+It provides users with a comprehensive overview of their GitHub activity through visual charts and detailed lists.

+## 2. Features and Functionality

+### 2.1 Dashboard Page
+Once authenticated, users are directed to the **Dashboard Page**, which provides an overview of their GitHub activity.
+Key features include:

+- **Commit Frequency**:
+  A bar chart displaying the number of commits made each month.

+- **Programming Languages**:
+  A pie chart showing the distribution of programming languages used in the user’s repositories.

+- **Summary Tile**:
+  Key metrics including:
+  - Total number of repositories.
+  - Number of followers.
+  - Number of users the account is following.

+- **Repository List**:
+  A list of all repositories owned by the user or organization.

+### 2.2 Commit List Page
+The **Commit List Page** provides detailed commit data and filtering options:

+- **Searchable Commit List**:
+  Search commits by:
+  - Commit message.
+  - Date.
+  - Repository name.

+- **Date Categorization**:
+  Commits are grouped by date for easy tracking of daily contributions.

+- **Pagination**:
+  Commits are displayed with pagination, allowing users to navigate through data by date (not commit by commit) .

+- **Commit Details**:
+  Clicking on a commit opens its detailed view on GitHub.

+---

+## 3. Additional Features

+### 3.1 Auto-Refresh
+The dashboard automatically refreshes every 15 minutes to fetch the latest data from GitHub.

+### 3.2 Responsive Design
+The application is  responsive, providing an optimal experience on desktops, tablets, and mobile devices.

+### 3.3 Quality Assurance

+---

+## 4. Deployment and Setup